 Joint Force Commander - A general term applied to a combatant commander, sub-unified commander, or joint task force commander authorized to exercise combatant command (command authority) or operational control over a joint force.
-(JP 1-02, Source: JP 1)
+(DOD Dictionary of Military and Associated Terms, Source: JP 1)

-joint operation planning - Planning activities associated with joint military operations by CCDRs and their subordinate joint force commanders in response to contingencies and crises.
-(JP 1-02, Source: JP 5-0)
+joint planning - Planning activities associated with military operations by CCDRs and their subordinate commanders. .
+(Source: JP 5-0)

 joint operation planning process - An orderly, analytical process that consists of a logical set of steps to analyze a mission, select the best course of action, and produce a joint operation plan or order.
-(JP 1-02, Source: JP 5-0)
+(Source: JP 5-0)